Office of Continuing and Professional Education

 SCORE provides confidential counseling to prospective business owners, those already in business, nonprofit organizations, and any persons or groups who need business-related information.
 SCORE’s entrepreneurial staff provides these community services without charge, with an emphasis on business planning.
 SCORE receives its support locally from SUNY Ulster and the Ulster County Chamber of Commerce.
 SCORE is also known as the volunteer arm of the U.S. Small Business Administration.

 Workshops on topics related to business start-up are developed and conducted by SCORE members, and are regularly offered to the general public for a fee.
 Speakers generally include experts from the community.
-More information is available here.
+For more information, visit us at www.ulster.score.org or call 845 339-0468.

 Small Business Development Center (SBDC)